20220856/RR-20220856.github.io/Information-Systems/Assignments/Application/Application-of-Information-Systems-to-Business-Brief.md

 ## Data Normalisation

-In order to preserve the integrity of data, prevent data duplication, and aid in the effective cataloguing/categorisation of information, data must be normalised.
+In order to preserve the integrity of data, prevent data duplication, and aid in the effective categorisation of information, data must be normalised.
 In this instance, the data has been normalised to the **Third Normal Form (3NF)**.
 The fulfilled criteria are explained below.

 ### The Data is provably standardised to the **First Normal Form (1NF)** because;
 - The data tables are scaleable, and can easily have more data inserted.